JetBrains/jpa-buddy-documentation/reverse-engineering/reverse-engineering.md

 ## Reverse Engineering Columns

 Sometimes, developers use the DB-first application development approach and add columns directly to the DB.
 After that, they need to update the JPA model.
 JPA Buddy can automate this process.
-To add attributes to the existing entity, choose From DB action in JPA Palette or from the IntelliJ IDEA "Generate" menu:
+To add attributes to the existing entity, choose From DB action in JPA Palette (1), Editor Toolbar (2) or from the IntelliJ IDEA "Generate" menu (3):

 ![reverse_engineering_columns_action](img/reverse_engineering_columns_action.png)